realazthat/snipinator/README.md

 CLI: Python code snipinator for markdown files, e.g READMEs, from actual (testable) code.

-options:
+Options:
-  -h, --help            show this help message and exit -t TEMPLATE, --template TEMPLATE
+  -h, --help            show this help message and exit -t, --template TEMPLATE
                         Path to the template file.
 Use "-" for stdin.
   --cwd CWD             Directory to use as the base for snippet paths in the
                         template.
 Defaults to the current working directory.
-  -a ARGS, --args ARGS  JSON string with template arguments.
+  -a, --args ARGS       JSON string with template arguments.
+Any extra values
+                        the user wishes to pass to the template, e.g.
+                        `{'name': 'John'}` if they wish to render variables as Jinja2 is capable of.
 Defaults to {}.
   --templates-searchpath TEMPLATES_SEARCHPATH
                         Path to the directory with templates for include directives etc. Defaults to None.
   --rm, --no-rm         Remove any existing file at the output path, before
-                        writing the new one; useful if the existing file might be write protected. (default: False) -o OUTPUT, --output OUTPUT
-                        Path to the output file.
+                        writing the new one; useful if the existing file might be write protected. (default: False) -o, --output OUTPUT   Path to the output file.
 Use "-" for stdout.
 Defaults to "-".
   --warning-message WARNING_MESSAGE
                         Warning message to include in the output file.
 To